saraclohisey/lab_handbook/preparing_manuscript_for_publication.md

     - [ ] What about their affiliations?
     - [ ] Orcid IDs.
 ~.
 - [ ] Reread the journal's formatting rules - are you really following them?
-Are you sure about the order of your sections, and that you have all required sections?
+- [ ]Are you sure about the order of your sections, and that you have all required sections?
 - [ ] Are your references in the right format?
-Do you have in-text references not in your References block?
-Are species names in italics?
+- [ ] Do you have in-text references not in your References block?
 - [ ] Do you have duplicated references?
 (You can have Person 2016a and Person 2016b, but they're just two slightly differently spelled entries in your library).
 ~.
-- [ ] Is your data deposited in the required repositories (SRA, Zenodo etc.), and is the link in the manuscript? (thanks @sarvenaz_s!).
+- [ ] Is your data deposited in the required repositories (SRA, Zenodo etc.), and is the link in the manuscript

 For conda env (thanks Bo!!).